Skip to content

 Clarity is coming.

-The operational landscape is changing too fast to indulge ambiguity and formality.
+The operational landscape is changing too fast to carry excess overhead.

 The enterprise serves the shareholder.